 4. Signal de Botrange

-It has Europe’s first skyscrapers.
-The structure is known as Torengebouw and was completed in 1928 in Antwerp.
-It is as yet the tallest place in Antwerp today and is about 96m high and consists of 26 floors.
+Boerentoren or the Farmer’s Tower is Europe’s first skyscrapers.
+The structure, that is originally known as Torengebouw van Antwerpen and officially known as KBC Tower, was completed in 1928 in Antwerp.
+The height of Boerentoren has made several records in the history and it is yet the tallest place in Antwerp today.
+It is about 96m high and consists of 26 floors.
 The workmanship deco structure, now known as Boerentoren or KBC Tower, was the tallest expanding on the landmass until 1940 when Terrazza Martini Tower opened in Genoa, Italy.
+Boerentoren building was designed by Jan Van Hoenacker.

 6. Rue du Marché aux Herbes